zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 `contract_timeout_tx` is for closing the contract, once the delay timer has run out.

 `contract_simplify_tx` is for when a contract resolves into another contract, and they have both been closed.
-So now we want to update both contracts to be resolvable directly to the source currency, that way owners of any sub-currency can withdraw their winnings with one tx, and a small fixed sized number of merkel proofs.
+So now we want to update both contracts to be resolvable directly to the source currency, that way owners of any subcurrency can withdraw their winnings with one tx, and a small fixed sized number of merkel proofs.

 Contract Resolution